Decarbonization, environmentally conscious

 Background

-Misawa Homes listed in “Excellent Health Management Corporation 2023 White 500” and earns “eruboshi” stars (for gender equality)
+Misawa Homes listed in “Excellent Health Management Corporation 2025 White 500” for the seven consecutive years since its launch of a health management initiative and

 重要員一人当たりの所定外労働時間数